ryancdickson/staging/docs/BR.md

 **Parent Company**: A company that Controls a Subsidiary Company.

 **Pending Prohibition​​**: The use of a behavior described with this label is highly discouraged, as it is planned to be deprecated and will likely be designated as MUST NOT in the future.

+**Persistent DCV TXT Record:** A DNS TXT record identifying an Applicant in accordance with Section 3.2.2.4.22.

 **Primary Network Perspective**: The Network Perspective used by the CA to make the determination of 1) the CA's authority to issue a Certificate for the requested domain(s) or IP address(es) and 2) the Applicant's authority and/or domain authorization or control of the requested domain(s) or IP address(es).